williamcruzme/laravel-fcm/README.md

 First of all, create your own `DeviceController` controller and add the `ManageDevices` trait.

-Second, modify the namespace of the `Device` facade routes:
+Second, modify the namespace of the `Device` facade routes to :

 ```php
 Device::routes('App\Http\Controllers');